-•If-Else:
+• If-Else:

-- Evaluate a Boolean expression (ask a question) - If the expression evaluates to true then execute the 'body' of the if. - If the expression evaluates to false then execute the 'body' of the else. - Use when your program is supposed to react differently for both the true and the false case.
+- Evaluate a Boolean expression (ask a question). - If the expression evaluates to true then execute the 'body' of the if. - If the expression evaluates to false then execute the 'body' of the else. - That is: Use when your program is supposed to react differently for both the true and the false cases.